Home > Blog > TAVR (Transcatheter Aortic Valve Replacement): Minimally Invasive Cardiac Care in India

 Heart valve problems, especially aortic stenosis, have traditionally required open-heart surgery with significant risks and long recovery times.
 However, medical science has made remarkable progress with TAVR (Transcatheter Aortic Valve Replacement).
 This groundbreaking procedure allows cardiologists to replace damaged heart valves without opening the chest.
 India has emerged as a global leader in adopting this next-generation technology, making advanced cardiac care accessible and affordable for patients worldwide.

 TAVR represents one of the most significant advances in cardiology in recent decades.
 The procedure involves replacing the aortic valve through a small catheter inserted typically through the groin artery.
-Unlike traditional surgery that requires cutting through the breastbone, TAVR offers a minimally invasive approach that has transformed treatment for thousands of patients, particularly elderly individuals and those considered high-risk for conventional surgery.
+Unlike traditional surgery that requires cutting through the breastbone.
+TAVR offers a minimally invasive approach that has transformed treatment for thousands of patients, particularly aged individuals and for those who considered high-risk for conventional surgery.

 Understanding TAVR: A New Approach to Heart Valve Disease